For urgent consular assistance call

 More information:

-Check if your travel insurance policy covers you when riding a motorbike.
+Check if your travel insurance policy covers you when riding a motorcycle.

 Always wear a helmet.